What is Assessment?

 you come to

-take the assessment, it is important to take the time and review so you can do your best.
+take the assessment, it is important to take the time to review so you can do your best.

 Who should take the placement test?